[banner]

 Jones’ goal is to paint the African American experience starting with the slave trade in Africa, through the Middle Passage and pre-civil war era, and contrast it with African Americans today.

-His work is in several private and public collections including the Charleston Metro Chamber of Commerce, the City of Charleston Office of Economic Development, and the Avery Research Center.
-Published works include "The cover of the Charleston Area Visitors Guide", “The Charleston Farmers Market Poster", and the book, “Confederate Currency: The Color of Money His paintings are available at Gallery Chuma in Charleston, SC.
+His work is represented in several private and public collections including the Charleston Metro Chamber of Commerce, the City of Charleston, Benedict College, The College of Charleston, and The Martin Luther King, Jr., National Historic Site.
+His recent published works include "The cover of the Charleston Area Visitors guide", and "the Charleston Farmers Market".
+His paintings are available at the Rita Smith Gallery in Columbia, SC and Gallery Chuma in Charleston, SC.

 Jones, who graduated from high school in 1968 and self-taught, has been drawing since early childhood.
 Drafted into the U.S. Army in 1970, Jones served in the Vietnam War, where he also took illustration classes in military School.